Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

-Based on our p-value of 0.038, which is less than 0.05 (significance level), we reject the null hypothesis in favor of the alternative hypothesis; in other words, the true median number of tropes is different than 4.
+Based on our p-value of 0.038, which is less than 0.05 (significance level), we reject the null hypothesis in favor of the alternative hypothesis; in other words, there is sufficient evidence that the true median number of tropes is different than 4.
 Thus, the data provide convincing evidence that the median number of tropes for songs that are slow and long is different than the population median of 4.
 However, our sample size is very small (9 observations), so we must be wary of our results and acknowledge the limitations of our conclusions.

 We can also see from the visualization “Number of Clichés” that the spread for “slow and short” songs is much smaller compared to all other song classifications.
-We will test whether the standard deviation for “slow and short” songs is significantly different from the population standard deviation of `(1.73 + 1.56 + 2.28 + 1.13)/4 = 1.675`.
+We will test whether the standard deviation for “slow and short” songs is significantly different from the population standard deviation of 1.675.

 The null hypothesis is that the true standard deviation in the number of tropes for “slow and short” songs is 1.675, H0: sigma = 1.675.